tpepels/dacs_design_patterns/src/architectures/microservices/example_gateway/README.md

 2. Clone this repository or download the source files.

-3. Navigate to the project directory and install the required dependencies using the provided `requirements.txt` file:
+3. Navigate to the project directory and install the required dependencies mentioned in the source files.

-`pip install -r requirements.txt`

 ## Running the API Gateway